 There’s also something wrong with certain similes.
 “Square-folded handkerchiefs covered the nearest table in a heap like a snowdrift.” or “The bodies lay upon the ground like broken exclamation points.”

 The prose’s lack of truthfulness ties in with what is my main issue with this book: it failed to suspend my disbelief.
-I don’t feel like going into all the issues in detail, there’s really tons of stuff that don’t add up if you think about it.
+I don’t feel like going into all the issues in detail, there’s really tons of stuff that doesn’t add up if you think about it.
 While this is secondary world fantasy, it is a world populated by humans and seemingly governed by Newtonian laws.
 The steampunk elements however, boil down to downright magic.
 Not a problem, by the way, and part of the genre.

 What is a problem however, is the setting of the Tower itself.
 Aside from countless questions about the practicality of its workings, both social and material, the way it’s positioned in the story seems to me to be inconceivable in any human society.
-The problem is that Bancroft wants to describe the Tower both as an utter mystery and a pillar of society, widely know to all since time immemorial, the number one tourist attraction even.
+The problem is that Bancroft wants to describe the Tower both as an utter mystery and a pillar of society, widely known to all since time immemorial, the number one tourist attraction even.
 As Bryce Jones ends his rant on this on Goodreads: “Are we then to assume that this particular fantasy nation is a totalitarian regime capable of suppressing all truth about the Tower?
 To what end?“

 In the novel’s defense, you could approach it as slightly surreal in intention, and as such my disbelief criticism would be nullified.
 For me however, it was not surreal enough to make such a line of reasoning work – a matter of taste in the end.
 A similar thing could be said for approaching the novel like a fairytale.